Important Skills Photographers Need With Examples

 Photography can be an art, a hobby, or just a way of documenting your own life.
-For some, photography can also be a career.
+For some, photography is a career.
 Professional photographers work in a variety of fields, from advertising to journalism.
 They can also work independently, doing portraiture or creating and selling prints for display.

-It is possible to create great pictures by pointing and shooting, but you will have more control and more options the more you know.
+It is possible to create great pictures by pointing and shooting, but you will have more control and more options the more you know about manual camera settings.

-In a similar way, you must be familiar with visual editing software.
+Additionally, you must be familiar with visual editing software.
 Now that digital photography has become standard, the work that used to be done in the darkroom is typically accomplished on the computer.
 There are many different software packages to choose from.
-Learn enough to pick your favorite, and then master its possibilities.
+Learn enough to pick your favorite, and then master its options.

 - High-resolution imaging

 - Image manipulation